patrickleboutillier/flash6502/README.md

 ### Architecture Decisions
 In order to achieve these goals, I made the following architecture decisions:

+- It's ok if it's slower (perhaps even some orders of magnitude slower) than a real 6502.
 - It's ok for the design to be assisted by a microcontroller (i.e. Arduino) for power, clocking and for some complicated parts like the reset sequence.
 - It's ok if it doesn't run actual existing 6502 ROMs, but it has to run programs that I write myself using a standard 6502 assembler.
 - It's ok if the actual 6502 timing is not respected.